Eva-Kuk/unique-wings/README.md

 ## Wireframes mockups

 Below are the wireframes created in advance of starting the project.
 I used the wireframing software [Balsamiq](https://balsamiq.com/) for this project.
+The initial wireframes do not differ much from the final version.
+Visually, I centered the login and register form, I also decided to allow registered users to add, edit and delete comments for blogs and products, and I add ratings.
+I have also decided to change blog page and display blog articles as four cards in a row.
+I found it better UX than previous version.
 **HOME PAGE**

 ![home page](wireframes/home.png)